 The FCA and PRA do not require or expect firms to designate a single SMF to be responsible for all aspects of their response to coronavirus.
 While it is important for firms to have a clear framework for allocating responsibilities to various SMFs for different aspects of their response to coronavirus, the FCA and PRA do not generally prescribe a ‘one-size-fits-all’ approach.

-Where firms have an SMF24, aspects of their response to coronavirus that may naturally sit with this SMF.
+Where firms have an SMF24 (Chief Operations Function), aspects of their response to coronavirus may naturally sit with this SMF.
 For instance, compliance with PRA and FCA requirements and expectations on:

-Other aspects of firms’ responses to coronavirus may, however, sit naturally with other SMFs.
+Other aspects of firms’ responses to coronavirus may sit naturally with other SMFs.
 For instance, managing liquidity in the current market, which would naturally fall to the CFO.

-Moreover, given the likelihood of SMFs becoming suddenly, temporarily absent, the PRA encourages firms to consider how they may respond to unexpected changes to current contingency plans (contingencies upon contingencies).
+Moreover, as SMFs might become suddenly, temporarily absent, the PRA encourages firms to consider how they may respond to unexpected changes to current contingency plans (contingencies upon contingencies).

 Furloughing Senior Management Functions